 What Is Yahoo Redirect Virus Mac

 Are you one of the users who have noticed the Yahoo Redirect Virus Mac?
+Are you asking yourself, why is my Safari going to Yahoo?
 If so, you can refer to this article for help.
-It has been created to explain what exactly is the Yahoo Search Virus Mac and why the search engine has suddenly started appearing on your Mac.
+It has been created to explain what exactly is the Yahoo Search Virus Mac, and why the search engine has suddenly started appearing on your Mac.
 Here, you will learn how to remove it from Safari and get rid of all harmful files installed on the macOS.

 This unwanted software is also referred to as Yahoo redirect virus on Mac.
 It can be noticed in popular web browsers like Safari, Chrome, Firefox, and Opera.
 In fact, the sudden and unwanted appearance of this software in Safari or another browser you prefer is related to the presence of a suspicious program on your macOS.
 Such type of software is referred to as potentially unwanted programs.

-Potentially unwanted programs, including hijackers and adware, trick people to get into their computers.
-The outcome of this is your browser is forced to transfer to Yahoo Search which is perceived as a transfer malware by affected users.
+Potentially unwanted programs, including hijackers and adware, use tricks to sneak into your computer.
+As a result, your browser is redirected to Yahoo Search without your initial consent.
 An additional issue that is likely to be noticed is your system performing sluggishly.
 Apps related to this infection may also show customized ads that lead to risky sites.
 The removal of this unwanted app will help you browse the Web and use your system securely again.

 Yahoo Redirect Virus Mac Summary